An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

-The advantage over other penalized regression methods discussed next is that constrained Lasso is essentially tuning free, does not rely on any sparsity conditions, and is valid for dependent data under very weak assumptions.

-Constrained Lasso encompasses both difference-in-differences and canonical SC as special cases (difference-in-differences is nested by setting $w=(1/J,\dots,1/J$), SC is nested by setting $\mu=0$ and $w\ge0$) and thus provides a unifying approach for the regression-based estimation of counterfactuals.
+The advantage over other penalized regression methods discussed next is that constrained Lasso is essentially tuning-free, does not rely on any sparsity conditions, and is valid for dependent data under weak assumptions.
+Moreover, constrained Lasso encompasses both difference-in-differences and canonical SC as special cases (by setting $w=(1/J,\dots,1/J)'$ and $\mu=0,w\ge 0$, respectively) and, thus, provides a unifying approach for the regression-based estimation of $P^N_t$.

 Section \ref{sub: low level SC} provides primitive conditions that guarantee that the SC and the constrained Lasso estimators are valid in our framework in settings with potentially many control units (large $J$).
 Finally, we note that it is straightforward to incorporate (transformations of) covariates $X_{jt}$ into the estimation problems \eqref{eq:sc_problem} and \eqref{eq:cLasso}.